talkpython/mastering-pycharm-course/your-turn/01-projects/readme.md

 If you don't _git_, that's OK.
 Just download and unzip it (click the `Code` button then download as zip).

 Open a terminal again, and cd into `python-jumpstart-course-demos`.
-Create another virtual environment (same command as before):
+Create another virtual environment (same command as before, update Python version as needed):

 ```bash
 uv venv --python 3.13.2 --python-preference only-managed